mounchiliu/IndividualProject/README.md

 # IndividualProject
-Master Individual Project on Simultaneous Localization and Mapping (SLAM) in dynamic environment
+Master Individual Project on Simultaneous Localization and Mapping (SLAM) in dynamic outdoor environment